Club América (women)

-Club América Femenil, commonly known as América Femenil or simply América, is a Mexican professional women's football club based in Mexico City, Mexico.
-It competes in the Liga MX Femenil and has been the women's section of Club América since 2016.
-The team plays its home games at the renowned Estadio Azteca, with Cancha Centenario, situated within their training grounds, serving as alternative venue.
+Club América Femenil, commonly known as América Femenil or simply América, is a Mexican professional women's football club based in Mexico City.
+It competes in the Liga Femenil and has been the women's section of Club América since 2016.
+The team plays its home games at the Estadio Azteca, with estadio El Nido, situated within their training grounds, serving as an alternative venue.

-Club América Femenil is one of only five clubs to have clinched the Liga MX Femenil title, achieving this feat twice.
+Regarded as one of the most competitive sides in Liga Femenil, Club América Femenil is one of only five clubs to have obtained the Liga MX Femenil title, achieving this feat three times, and the only Mexican women’s football club to win a continental trophy.

-América Femenil main rival is Chivas.
-The matches between the two are known as El Clasico Nacional, and is regarded as one of the most intense rivalries in Liga MX Femenil.
+América Femenil main rival is Guadalajara.
+The matches between the two are known as El Clasico Nacional, and it is regarded as one of the most intense rivalries in Liga Femenil.

 History

 Founding and first league tournament

-Club América Femenil was founded on 5 December 2016, on the same day that Liga MX Femenil was announced.
+Club América Femenil was founded on December 5, 2016, on the same day that Liga MX Femenil was announced.
 Former Mexico women's national football team manager, Leonardo Cuellar, was appointed as the first manager of the team in February 2017.
-In preparation for the first season of Liga MX Femenil in the second half of 2017, the team participated in a preparation tournament, the 2017 Copa MX Femenil.
-The club first league match in history was a 1–0 victory against Tijuana on 29 July 2017.
+In preparation for the first season of the Liga MX Femenil in the second half of 2017, the team participated in a preparation tournament, the 2017 Copa MX Femenil.
+The club first league match in history was a 1–0 victory against Tijuana on July 29, 2017.

-In its first Liga MX Femenil tournament (Apertura 2017), América ended the regular phase of the tournament 1st with 35 pts, but the team was eventually eliminated in the semi-finals of the playoffs by national rivals and eventual champions C.D Guadalajara, in the first instance of the Clasico Nacional femenil between the two institutions.
+In its first Liga MX Femenil tournament (Apertura 2017), América ended the regular phase of the tournament in 1st place with 35 points, but the team was eventually eliminated in the semi-finals of the playoffs by national rivals and eventual champions Guadalajara, in the first instance of the Clásico Nacional femenil between the two institutions.

 First title

 América won its first league title in history by winning the Apertura 2018 tournament.
-During this tournament, America ended the regular phase in 3rd place with 35 pts in the general standings and second in its group.
+During this tournament, América ended the regular phase in 3rd place with 35 points in the general standings and second in its group.
 In the playoffs, The team eliminated Toluca (5–3) in the quarter-finals, and Pachuca (1–0) in the semi-finals to reach the final against Tigres.
-América eventually won the final against Tigres on penalties (1–3) at Estadio Universitario after a 3–3 draw on aggregate (2–2 at the Azteca, 1–1 at Estadio Universitario).
+América eventually won the final against Tigres on penalties (1–3) at Estadio Universitario after a 3–3 draw on aggregate (2–2 at the Estadio Azteca, 1–1 at the Estadio Universitario).